Common & Glossy Buckthorn

 Pulling is easiest when soils are wet and it is recommended it take place in mid-October to cause minimal disturbance on other species nearby.

-It is necessary that the entire root be removed since the buckthorn can re-sprout cause even larger populations.
+It is necessary that the entire root be removed since the buckthorn can re-sprout and cause even larger populations.

 Cutting back the bush stem is another option, as long as a legal herbicide can be used to prevent re-sprouting from occurring.